-Of course ensure that great experience starts the minute they hit the door.
+Of course, ensure that great experience starts the minute they hit the door.
 Long waits can discourage customers from returning.
-Wait times may indicate popularity of your restaurant but they can also reflect an inefficiently run restaurant.
+Wait times may indicate the popularity of your restaurant but they can also reflect an inefficiently run restaurant.
 The remedy may be to hire more staff or to train your current staff to run more efficiently.
-Also if you can deliver on food, prices, service and atmosphere, customer will usually wait up to 60 minutes.
+Also if you can deliver on food, prices, service, and atmosphere, the customer will usually wait up to 60 minutes.

 Customers expect quality and consistency.
 They expect quality in your highest priced dish all the way down to their after dinner coffee.
 Once they are seated, if they are waiting too long to see a staff member they may not return.
 Quality is not only in the delivery of the food but the presentation.
 If customers have received a superb dining experience and return to find poor service and a meal that is delivered cold, they will not be back.
 Consistency is a great motivator for returning customers.

-Ambiance is one of the factors that sets your restaurant apart from others.
+The ambiance is one of the factors that set your restaurant apart from others.
 Part of that ambiance is cleanliness.
 It has been noted that for this reason alone, customers will not return.
 Filthy restrooms, unswept floors, an unhealthy kitchen or un-bussed tables can reflect badly on your establishment and should be corrected immediately.

 Ask for customer feedback.
 Encourage new customers to complete a guest card.
 This is an easy opportunity to gain information on your new customer and to determine the quality of their experience.
 If negative feedback is received, by addressing the situation and trying to resolve it you may still be able to retain this customer.
 Remember that word of mouth can be your greatest asset in bringing in new customers.